Western Honshu Feature

 - Places to Explore

 - Fodor's Choice

 - Japanese Phrases

 Yamaguchi is a small town, but one where you’re likely to experience a disarming level of hospitality.
 It’s also a logical base for striking out for territory hinterlands like Hagi and Tsuwano, especially if accommodations are fully booked in those romantic hideaways.
 The Shinkansen at nearby Shin-Yamaguchi will get you there, and—if you have the time to look around—the English-speaking Tourist Information Office will happily provide you with a map.
 For overnight stays, the Sunroute Hotel Yamaguchi is a basic, affordable option, about a 10-minute walk from the station.

-You're likely make new friends if you duck in for a bite at favorite local restaurants like Tojima-zushi (sushi) or Domani, (an Italian restaurant that turns into an okonomi-yaki joint past 8 pm); both are located in the covered shopping mall about a five-minute walk up the street from JR Yamaguchi Station.
+You’re likely make new friends if you duck in for a bite at favorite local restaurants like Domani (an Italian restaurant that turns into an okonomi-yaki joint past 8 pm) or one of the many sushi bars or soba shops located in the covered shopping mall about a five-minute walk up the street from JR Yamaguchi Station.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's